 In a world full of “go,” it sure can be hard to stop.
 One surefire way to draw out a bug, however, is to not give your body the time it needs to heal.
 If you are able, give yourself a free pass to have a lazy day (or three).
 Taking time for rest not only helps to get you well, but also prevents the spread of germs.
 Try to avoid group environments such as the office, school, or gym during your down time.
 Do yourself and everyone around you a favor by staying home while you are ill and still contagious – trust us, your coworkers or classmates will thank you.

-Food goes a long way in promoting a robust immune system, but why not give it an extra boost?
+Food goes a long way in promoting a robust immune system, but how adding in some functional foods?
 Herbal remedies, such as elderberry syrup, are thought to help to combat colds and flus while you’re in the throes of illness.
 Never heard of elderberry syrup?
 It’s an herbal tonic that some health professionals think might be helpful for flu treatment if taken in the first 72 hours of having symptoms.
 (There’s real science behind it, too!)
 Want to give it a try?
-It is available for purchase here, or you can even make you own!
+It is available for purchase here, or you can even make your own!
 The recipe is simple and will keep in the fridge for 2-3 months, perfect to keep on hand for cold and flu season.

 Note: just like any medication or supplement, herbal products may interact with other medications.
 Check in with your care provider before turning to DIY strategies.

 Feeling crummy and not sure what to do?
-Or maybe you want to boost your immunity to help prevent colds in the first place?
+Or maybe you want to support your immune system to help prevent colds in the first place?
 Check in with the Brook Experts, who are here to help keep you in top form all season long!